cloudmesh-community/sp20-516-252/chapter/ai-ibm-watson-machinelearning.md

     The prices listed are valid as of March 2020.
 This list provides a general guide for each plan.
-Capacity unit-hour also depends upon CPU and RAM being used, more details of which can be found on [IBM pricing website](https://cloud.ibm.com/catalog/services/machine-learning).
+Capacity unit-hour also depends upon CPU and RAM being used, more details of which can be found on the [IBM pricing website](https://cloud.ibm.com/catalog/services/machine-learning).
 Lite is a free plan that is a good starter for new users to test out Watson Machine Learning Services[@sp20-516-252-pricing1].